reactiveui/website/input/docs/handbook/view-models/index.md

 So then, how do I decide what to put in the View?
 Concepts such as scroll position and control focus are great examples of code that is View-specific.
 Handling animation and Window position / minimize are also great examples of code that often should be in the View.

 Another common misconception is that of separation - while it is very important that the ViewModel have no reference to the View or any of the controls that the View creates, **the reverse is not true**.
-The View is free to be very tightly bound to the ViewModel, and in fact, it is often useful for the View to "reach into" the ViewModel via `WhenAny` and `WhenAnyObservable`.
+The View is free to be very tightly bound to the ViewModel, and in fact, it is often useful for the View to "reach into" the ViewModel via [WhenAny, WhenAnyValue and WhenAnyObservable](./when-any).

 With the theory out of the way, let's see how to create ViewModels in ReactiveUI.